elastic/search-ui/README.md

 A connector is a module that tell Search UI how to connect and communicate with your Search API.

 It generates Search API calls for you so that Search UI will "just work", right out of the box.

-We'll use the **Elastic App Search Connector**: [search-ui-app-search-connector](packages/search-ui-app-search-connector) throughout the examples.

 ```js
 const connector = new AppSearchAPIConnector({